ercite/ercite.github.io/index.md

 ERCITE is comprised of three key projects

-1. ChemPop Project: Does the discharge of chemicals to the environment harm wildlife populations.
+1. ChemPop Project: Does the discharge of chemicals to the environment harm wildlife populations

    [Imperial College London (ICL); Project Lead: Prof. Guy Woodward; £2.5 M]

 2. Chemical Mixtures Project: Classic and temporal mixture synergisms in terrestrial ecosystems: Prevalence, mechanisms and impacts